Greater Green Bay Habitat for Humanity

 Picture

-• Unsanitary conditions or health risks out of the applicant(s) control.
+• Unsanitary conditions or health risks outside of the applicant(s) control.

-• Currently living in temporary/transitional housing, living in Section 8 housing or other housing programs.
+• Currently living in temporary or transitional housing, Section 8 housing, or other housing programs.

-• Current housing does not meet the physical needs of the household member(s)
+• The current housing does not meet the physical needs of household member(s).

-• Unable to obtain a conventional or government assisted mortgage
+• Lack of ability to obtain a conventional or government-assisted mortgage.

 Picture